thepudds/fzgo/README.md

 * New signature for fuzzing function.
 * Allowing fuzzing functions to reside in `*_test.go` files.
-* Anything to do with deeper integration with the compiler for better or more robust instrumentation.
+* Anything to do with deeper integration with the compiler for more robust instrumentation.
 This prototype is not focused on that area.
 * `-fuzzminimize`, `-fuzzinput`, `-coverprofile`, or any of a much larger set of preexisting build flags like `-ldflags`.
-* A longer list of items that are covered in the March 2017 [proposal document](https://github.com/golang/go/issues/19109#issuecomment-285456008) but not yet mentioned above in this README...
+* Other items covered in the March 2017 [proposal document](https://github.com/golang/go/issues/19109#issuecomment-285456008), especially in areas outside of the direct user-facing behavior that this prototype focuses on.
+That said, the majority of user-facing behavior mentioned in the proposal document is either implemented in the prototype or mentioned in this list as not implemented.
 * The argument parsing in 'go test' is bespoke, and the argument parsing in `fzgo` is an approximation of that.
 That might be OK for an early prototype.
 The right thing to do might be to extract [src/cmd/go/internal/test/testflag.go](https://golang.org/src/cmd/go/internal/test/testflag.go),